-President Johnson didn’t eat any of these together, that we know of, and obviously there’s nothing weird about hummus itself, but he pushed the limits of his fancy French chef (René Verdon, a holdover from the Kennedy years) with his abiding love for barbecue and other down-home vittles that were deemed inappropriate for entertaining White House guests.
+President Johnson didn’t eat any of these together, that we know of, and obviously there’s nothing weird about hummus itself, but he pushed the limits of his fancy French chef (René Verdon, a holdover from the Kennedy years) with his abiding love for barbecue and other down-home vittles that the Gallic gastronome deemed inappropriate for entertaining White House guests.
 When LBJ asked for “cold garbanzo bean dip” at one meal, it was the last straw, and Verdon quit.
 No word on what Monsieur thought about Lady Bird Johnson’s cheese wafers recipe, which calls for 2 cups of Rice Krispies cereal, but he probably didn’t approve.
 Ditto the president’s unquenchable thirst for Fresca, which was so great that he had a button installed in the Oval Office that summoned a staffer to come bearing the diet soda.
-Other sources say it was a literal Fresca dispenser, but either way, that’s dedication (or addiction).
+(Other sources say it was a literal Fresca dispenser, but either way, that’s dedication—or addiction.)

 Nixon’s Cottage Cheese with Ketchup

-Tricky Dick is still the only president associated with California, and they are known as health nuts, so that explains the cottage cheese at least, but…ketchup?
-Apparently soup was out of the question because he couldn’t eat it without making a mess, and he couldn’t eat meatloaf all the time.
-Nixon wasn’t alone in his love for this gross combo, either; Gerald Ford reportedly ate cottage cheese covered in ketchup (though some say it was A-1 steak sauce) for nearly every lunch.
+Tricky Dick is still the only president associated with California (so far!), and they are known as health nuts, so that explains the cottage cheese at least, but…ketchup?
+Apparently soup was out of the question because he couldn’t eat it without making a mess, and he couldn’t eat his wife’s lean ground beef meatloaf all the time.
+So: ketchup and cottage cheese.
+Nixon wasn’t alone in his love for this gross combo, either; Gerald Ford reportedly ate cottage cheese covered in catsup (though some say it was A-1 steak sauce) for nearly every lunch.

 Eisenhower’s Prune Whip